No. 3 Oklahoma overcomes Baylor 49-41 for 14th straight win (Sep 23, 2017) | FOX Sports

 No. 3 Oklahoma overcomes Baylor 49-41 for 14th straight win (Sep 23, 2017)

+WACO, Texas (AP) Oklahoma quarterback Baker Mayfield had a bit more respect for Baylor after the game.
+He also had another victory.

-WACO, Texas (AP) Baker Mayfield threw three touchdowns, including the go-ahead score the next snap after his unsportsmanlike conduct penalty, and third-ranked Oklahoma overcame a feisty Baylor team 49-41 Saturday night to stretch the nation’s longest winning streak to 14 games.
+After being caught on video before the game with some smack talk directed at winless Baylor , Mayfield threw three touchdowns and the third-ranked Sooners overcame the feisty Bears 49-41 Saturday night to stretch the nation’s longest winning streak to 14 games.

+”You don’t realize that some teams and guys, when they get their backs up against the wall, that’s when they play their best,” Mayfield said. ”I’d compare it to how we went into Ohio State week.
+Everybody was picking them, and nobody really cared about us.
+It’s the same feeling.
+You’ve got to expect that, and we’ve got to be more consistent.”

 Abdul Adams had a 99-yard touchdown for the Sooners (4-0, 1-0 Big 12), his school-record run coming after a botched kickoff return.

+”You’ve got to have perseverance.
+You cannot expect that every one will be a blowout,” Sooners coach Lincoln Riley said. ”You’ve got to hang in there and keep swinging.
+Our guys do that.”

-Adams, who finished with 11 carries for 164 yards, picked up 33 yards on three consecutive runs on the ensuing drive before the penalty was announced against Mayfield.
-It wasn’t clear what the quarterback did, but on the next play he found Jeff Badet along the left sideline for a 48-yard touchdown.
+Adams, who finished with 11 carries for 164 yards, picked up 33 yards on three consecutive runs before the penalty was announced against Mayfield.
+It wasn’t clear what the quarterback did, and he didn’t really say afterward, but on the next play he found Jeff Badet for a 48-yard touchdown.

+Trey Sermon ran 12 times for 148 yards and two touchdowns, the freshman getting all of that in the fourth quarter.

+”It was the flow of the game,” Riley said. ”We felt like it was time to turn him loose.”

 THE TAKEAWAY